 From time to time, a vacation class is a bit longer when it’s taught in conjunction with an Instructor Training.
-At such classes, instructors from other states or countries attend to learn to teach our method: they participate in a Beginning class as trainees.
-This means more instructors for the Beginning class.
+At such classes, instructors from other states or countries attend to learn to teach our method: they participate in an Essentials 1 course as trainees.
+This means more instructors for the Essentials 1 class.

-Yes, if you use our system for the series.
-To us, Swimming means oneness with the water and being able to rest calmly in deep water, moving from here to there as you please, for as long as you wish.
-This is what we teach.
-This is what “being able to swim” means to people in our classes and to us.
+Yes, we fully stand behind our system.
+You will learn to swim if you use it for the series.
+You may learn to swim before getting to the end of the 5-course series.
+To us, Learning to Swim means oneness with the water and being able to rest calmly in deep water, moving from here to there as you please for as long as you wish.
+Learning strokes is learning efficiency, but not confidence or safety.
+We will teach you strokes if you wish, after you’ve learned confidence and safety.

 Please convince yourself of this truth: you cannot learn freestyle while you’re still out of control in water.
-People who “learn” freestyle while they’re still out of control in water do not swim: they stroke.
+People who “learn” freestyle while they’re still out of control in deep water do not swim: they stroke.
 Their strokes are stiff.
-They can’t learn to breathe, tread water or rest: nor can they swim in deep water.
+They can’t learn to breathe, tread water or rest: nor can they rest in deep water.
 Swimming implies comfort and oneness with the water.
 This is what you’ll learn from us.
-You’ll learn to swim in our Beginning or Next Step classes.
+You’ll learn to swim in our Essentials 1, Essentials 2, or Deep Water Play courses.
 You’ll learn freestyle in our Freestyle class.
-This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book, seen our video, and come to our trainings.
+This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book and completed our trainings.

 20 to 90.
 Older students are welcome!
-And, we have had some highschool students by special arrangement.
-Most students are 30-65.
-All adults welcome!
+And, we have had some high school students by special arrangement.
+Most students are 30-75.
+All adults are welcome.

 You may wear them under goggles if you wish.
 Or, you can buy goggles that have your prescription ground into them.
 Choose a pair of goggles that fit your face and don’t leak, first.
 THEN have them ground.